-Our RADIOLOGY department has an outstanding opportunity for a TEMPORARY/HOURLY IMAGING TECHNOLOGIST- COMP TOMO.
-This individual will Independently perform, at a professional level, highly complex Computed Tomographic examinations, monitor patient vital signs and condition during examinations, and provide diagnostic observations to attending Radiologist.
+Our RADIOLOGY department an outstanding opportunity for Part-Time (90% FTE) IMAGING TECHNOLOGIST - CT.
+This individual will independently perform, at a professional level, highly complex Computed Tomographic examinations, monitor patient vital signs and condition during examinations, and provide diagnostic observations to attending Radiologist.
 Additionally, the person in this role will:

 Competitive candidates will be able to operate the following equipment/systems: Computed Radiography equipment, CT workstations, PACS, the hospital information system, and the Radiology Information System; able to print and retrieve images; can implement downtime procedures as needed.